Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

     installed in the .dev stack.
 However, they have to use the same components of the Cray PE and same cpeCray/cpeGNU/cpeAMD EasyBuild toolchain modules.

+    We never really used this last feature though so it may be broken by now.

 -   The module system will automatically select the software for the partition on which the software stack was loaded (and change to the correct partition in Slurm batch scripts if you reload the LUMI module).
 It is always possible